Biden approval rating ticks up to highest since June: Reuters-Ipsos poll - NewsBreak

 Of the 1,005 adults surveyed, 78 percent of Democrats voiced support for Biden, a figure that stood at 69 percent in early July.
 Republican approval held steady at 12 percent.

 The Reuters/Ipsos poll, which has a credibility interval of 4 percentage points, shows a slow climb in Biden’s polling numbers from last week when he polled at 40 percent.
-That stat marked Biden’s highest approval rating in two months.You may be eligible for part of a $190M Capital One settlement: How to know
+That stat marked Biden’s highest approval rating in two months.White House expected to announce $10K student loan cancellation, payment pause extension Wednesday

 The president’s poll numbers first dropped below 50 percent approval in August of 2021, amid the chaotic U.S. withdrawal from Afghanistan, and had since steadily declined, reaching their lowest — 36 percent — in May, data shows.